Clones of pigmented words and realizations of special classes of monoids: A hierarchy of clones

 \subsubsection{Presentation}

 In order to establish a presentation of $\Stal_k(\Monoid)$, we introduce an alternative description of the clone congruence $\Equiv_k$ through a new equivalence relation $\Equiv_k'$.
-For this, let us define $\Equiv_k'$ as the equivalence relation on $\P(\Monoid)$ satisfying
+For this, let us define $\Equiv_k'$ as the equivalence relation on $\P(\Monoid)$ generated by

-where $\PWord, \PWord', \QWord, \RWord \in \P(\Monoid)$ and $\alpha_1, \dots, \alpha_k, \beta \in \Monoid$.
+where $\PWord, \PWord', \QWord, \RWord_1, \RWord_2, \dots, \RWord_k \in \P(\Monoid)$ and $\alpha_1, \alpha_2, \dots, \alpha_k, \alpha_{k + 1} \in \Monoid$.